-After spending his college career as a running back at Auburn, McCalebb switched to CB after being signed by the Bengals ...
-Tied for the second-fasted 40 time at the 2013 NFL Combine (4.34) ...
+A first-year NFL player for 2015, McCalebb is a speedy cornerback and kick return prospect ...
+Originally signed by Bengals as a college free agent in 2013, he has spent most of the last two seasons on Cincinnati practice squad, with one game appearance ...
+After spending his college career as a running back, he was switched to CB after being signed by the Bengals ...
+Tied for the second-fastest 40 time at the 2013 NFL Combine (4.34) ...
 At Auburn, joined Kentucky’s Derrick Locke as only players in SEC history to gain more than 2000 rushing, 1000 kick return and 500 career receiving yards.

-2013 HIGHLIGHTS: On practice squad for Games 1-16 ...
-Played in all four preseason games with no defensive statistics, but had three kickoff returns for 76 yards (25.3).
+2013: On practice squad for Games 1-16 and Wild Card playoff ...
+Played in all four preseason games, with no defensive statistics, but had three kickoff returns for 76 yards (25.3).

-COLLEGE HIGHLIGHTS: Played four seasons (2009-12) at Auburn, seeing action in 50 games ...
+College: Played four seasons (2009-12) at Auburn, seeing action in 50 games ...
+Finished career as ninth-leading rusher in school history (2586 yards) ...
 Averaged 25.7 yards on 53 kickoff returns, including TDs of 83 and 100 yards ...
 Averaged 6.3 yards per rush (406-2586) and 9.8 yards per reception (63-620) ...
-Scored 29 TDs — 24 rushing, three receiving and two on returns .
-2012—Rushed 43-for-570 (6.1), with six TDs ...
-Logged 100-yard kickoff return for a TD to start second half at Mississippi State and finished season with 22.7-yard KOR average ...
-Had caught one or more passes in 23 consecutive games before streak was snapped Oct.
-27 vs. Texas A&M. 2011—Second on team in rushing yards (641), rushing TDs (five), receptions (32) and receiving yards (344) ...
-Led team in all-purpose yards (1323) and ranked seventh in SEC ...
-Earned second-team All-SEC honors from league coaches.
-2010—Played in every game for BCS National Championship team ...
-His 810 rushing yards on 95 carries worked out to a school season record of 8.5 yards per carry ...
-Third on team in rushing yards (810) and second in rushing TDs (9) ...
-Rushed six-for-47 and had two receptions for 10 yards in national title win over Oregon .
-2009—Appeared in 11 games with two starts and became first Auburn freshman to rush for 100 yards or more in his first two games — 148 vs. Louisiana Tech and 114 vs. Mississippi State.
-2008—Spent a season in prep school at Hargrave Military Academy (Chatham, Va.) ...
-Rushed for 755 yards in eight games.
+Scored 29 TDs — 24 rushing, three receiving and two on returns ...
+Played in every game as a sophomore for BCS National Championship team, and his 810 rushing yards on 95 carries worked out to a school season record of 8.5 yards per carry ...
+Rushed six-for-47 and had two receptions for 10 yards in national title win over Oregon ...
+In 2009, became first Auburn freshman to rush for 100 yards or more in his first two games ...
+Spent 2008 season in prep school at Hargrave Military Academy (Chatham, Va.).

 He is the other side of the coin, the rest of the story, the postscript, the sidebar, and anything else that gets lost in the snap, crackle and pop of life.